Location of Skin Deep Laser Clinic

-Q: Should I prepare my skin before having a Dermapen Treatment?
+Q: Should I prepare my skin before having a Microneedling Treatment?

 A: For optimal results, a period of effective active treatment creams, such as Vitamin A, C or Resveratrol & Procyanidin is recommended to allow the skin’s strength to build-up (especially for thin or delicate skin areas).
 Continue to use these recommended solutions after the treatments for a period of 6 weeks.

 Q: How long should it take before I see results?

 A: Typically, you will see results after the first treatment.
 Lasting and more significant results will occur after 4 to 6 treatments (spaced 4-6 weeks apart).
 Your skin will continue to improve over the next 6-12 months after a course of treatments and when combined with the recommended post treatment care.

 Q: Is the treatment painful?

 A: For minimum needle depths Microneedling treatments are painless.
 Treatments over 0.5mm deep may require a topical anaesthetic cream to be applied before the procedure.
 This will render the treatments virtually pain free.